Table of Contents

 Vaginal and Rectal Gels

-Promising results were reported in July 2010 from a large study called CAPRISA 004.
-This study of 889 HIV-negative women in South Africa showed that when women used a one percent gel version of the HIV drug Viread (tenofovir) inside the vagina, two out of every five HIV infections were prevented.
+Promising results were reported a few years ago from a study of HIV-negative women in South Africa.
+It showed that when women used a one percent gel version of the HIV drug Viread (tenofovir) inside the vagina, two out of every five HIV infections were prevented.
 These study results provide early proof that HIV drug-based microbicides, in particular tenofovir gel, can help protect women against HIV.

 Unfortunately, a similar study of tenofovir one percent vaginal gel among over 5000 HIV-negative women in Uganda, South Africa, and Zimbabwe was not successful.
 This study, called the VOICE study (MTN 003), was stopped in the fall of 2011 because it did not work to prevent HIV infections.
+The gel did not work largely because women did not use it as directed.
 However, the tenofovir gel appeared to be safe, without major side effects.
+While it is encouraging that tenofovir-containing gels appear effective when used as directed, researchers will be shifting their focus to understanding why so few women choose to use these gels so that more acceptable and effective prevention methods can be identified.

 There is also hope that vaginal rings containing HIV drugs can prevent the spread of HIV.
-The ring is flexible and designed to be placed deep inside the vagina against the cervix (entrance to the womb), where it stays for one month.
+The ring is flexible and will be placed deep inside the vagina against the cervix (entrance to the womb), where it stays for several weeks.
 The benefit of using a vaginal ring compared to a vaginal gel is that women would not have to insert the microbicide ring as often as the gel.

-Two studies, the ASPIRE study (MTN 020) and the Ring Study (IPM 027), are looking at the effectiveness of a vaginal ring containing an HIV drug called dapivirine (a non-nucleoside reverse transcriptase inhibitor) to prevent the spread of HIV.
-The ASPIRE study is looking at the ring's effects in over 3000 women from Malawi, South Africa, Uganda, Zambia, and Zimbabwe.
-The Ring Study is looking at the effect of the ring in 1650 women from Rwanda and South Africa.
-Results from both studies are expected in 2015.
+Two studies, the ASPIRE study (MTN 020) and the Ring Study (IPM 027), have been looking at the effectiveness of a vaginal ring containing an HIV drug called dapivirine (a non-nucleoside reverse transcriptase inhibitor) to prevent the spread of HIV.
+The Ring Study is looking at the effect of the ring in almost 2000 women from South Africa and Uganda.

 Scientists in the FAME-02 study found that a vaginal film containing dapivirine delivered enough drug to vaginal tissue to prevent HIV infection when tested in the laboratory.